TapwaveZodiac/novelaiUKB/docs/Glossary.md

 *AI*

 A in-house model trained by NovelAI.
 A further development of the proof of concept established by Clio.
+Based on a model known as "NAILM 13B".
 It has 13B parameters and the same large context size, boasting superior knowledge and creative ability.

 ## Krake (Model)